rdnt/myst/README.md

 ```

 This will create the `myst.exe` binary
 on the root of the project.
-Use that to build the actual
+You can use that to build the actual
-project:
+project.

+### Building

 ```bash
 .\myst build